The Encyclopedia of American Songs and Musicals

 Willie Bryant - All my life

-17 The German airship Hindenburg blazes on May 6 at the time of its landing on Lakehurst runway, New Jersey.
+17 The German airship Hindenburg blazes on May 6 when landing on Lakehurst runway, New Jersey.
 The tragedy claims many victims and sounds the toll of this air type of transport.

 Fortunately, in an other register, on December 21 takes place in Los Angeles the first night of " Snow White and the Seven Dwarfs ", the famous Walt Disney's animated film.